 Of the four required courses (12 credits), two must be core courses, ENGL 690: Critical Approaches to Literature and ENGL 615: Shakespearean Drama^{}; three of the four courses must be at the 600-level; and one must be in American literature.

-REQUIREMENTS for those completing the Certificate before Fall 2023 unless the student has passed a comparable course with a grade of B or better.
+unless the student has passed a comparable course with a grade of B or better.